COVID-19 Notice: WE ARE OPEN AND OPERATING NORMALLY

 The ISO 17025-accredited lab’s standard AMS dating service reports results within 14 business days, with faster services also available.
 The Miami-based lab provides unlimited technical support throughout the process.
 Results and pending analyses are available online 24/7.
 For inquiries, please contact the lab.

-This entry was posted on Friday, August 10th, 2018 and is filed under Uncategorized .
+This entry was posted on Friday, August 10th, 2018 and is filed under Radiocarbon Dating .